cryostatio/cryostat-agent/README.md

 - [ ] `cryostat.agent.webclient.tls.version` [`String`]: the version of TLS used for the Agent's client SSL context.
 Default `TLSv1.2`.
 - [ ] `cryostat.agent.webclient.tls.trust-all` [`boolean`]: control whether the agent trusts all certificates presented by the Cryostat server.
 Default `false`.
 This should only be overridden for development and testing purposes, never in production.
 - [ ] `cryostat.agent.webclient.tls.verify-hostname` [`boolean`]: control whether the agent verifies hostnames on certificates presented by the Cryostat server.
 Default `true`.
 This should only be overridden for development and testing purposes, never in production.
 - [ ] `cryostat.agent.webclient.tls.trustore.certs` [`list`]: the list of truststoreConfig objects with alias, path, and type properties for certificates to be stored in the agent's truststore.
 For example, 'cryostat.agent.webclient.tls.truststore.certs[0].type' would be the type of the first certificate in this list.
 A truststoreConfig object must contain all three properties to be a valid certificate entry.
+- [ ] `cryostat.agent.webclient.tls.truststore.type` [`String`]: the type of truststore used for the agent's client truststore.
+Default `JKS`.
+- [ ] `cryostat.agent.webclient.tls.truststore.path` [`String`]: the filepath to the agent's webclient truststore.
+This takes precedent over `cryostat.agent.webclient.tls.truststore.certs` and must be configured with the truststore's pass with `cryostat.agent.webclient.tls.truststore.pass.file` or `cryostat.agent.webclient.tls.truststore.pass`.
+- [ ] `cryostat.agent.webclient.tls.truststore.pass.file` [`String`]: the filepath to the agent's client truststore's password
+- [ ] `cryostat.agent.webclient.tls.truststore.pass.charset` [`String`]: the character set used by the agent's client truststore's password.
+Default `utf-8`.
+- [ ] `cryostat.agent.webclient.tls.truststore.pass` [`String`]: the String format of the agent's client truststore's pass
 - [ ] `cryostat.agent.webclient.connect.timeout-ms` [`long`]: the duration in milliseconds to wait for HTTP requests to the Cryostat server to connect.
 Default `1000`.
 - [ ] `cryostat.agent.webclient.response.timeout-ms` [`long`]: the duration in milliseconds to wait for HTTP requests to the Cryostat server to respond.
 Default `1000`.
 - [ ] `cryostat.agent.webserver.host` [`String`]: the internal hostname or IP address for the embedded webserver to bind to.
 Default `0.0.0.0`.